About Us

 How we created a Muslim women’s group using the internet

-Our group was formed in 2020 with the aftermath of the incidents related to the Easter Attacks in Sri Lanka.
-Muslim women came under a microscope and extreme scrutiny for decisions based on their lives, bodies, clothing etc.
+Our group was formed in 2020 in the aftermath of the incidents related to the Easter Attacks in Sri Lanka.
+Muslim women came under a microscope and faced extreme scrutiny for decisions related to their lives, bodies, clothing, etc.

-This sparked a need for a space for Muslim women to come together through a viral video posted on social media.
-This has led to the formation of our group – Sisterhood Initiative.
-Even though most of our work is around SL Muslim women’s issues, we do this with the support of our non-Muslim friends because solidarity is important.
+This sparked the need for a space where Muslim women could come together, catalyzed by a viral video posted on social media.
+This led to the formation of our group – Sisterhood Initiative.

 Team